zino-hofmann/graphql-flutter/packages/graphql/README.md

 ''';
 ```

-Then instead of the `QueryOptions`, for mutations we will `MutationOptions`, which is where we pass our mutation and id of the repository we are starring.
+Then instead of the `QueryOptions`, for mutations we will use `MutationOptions`, which is where we pass our mutation and id of the repository we are starring.

 ```dart
 // ...